-In the meantime, here’s why I decided to do this series.
-I have to admit that I’ve struggled, particularly over the past four years, with consistent, meaningful Bible study.
+But here’s the main reason why I decided to highlight these helpful resources.
+I have to admit that I’ve struggled, particularly over the past six years or so, with consistent, meaningful Bible study.

 It seemed to get a little harder with each new baby that we had – just a natural result of becoming